Knowledge Hub > ARTICLES

 • Descriptions

-• Different artwork in the screenshots
+• Use different artwork in the screenshots

-• Bullet points in the description
+• Use bullet points in descriptions.

 • …etc.

-How to set up an A/B Test
+Setting up an A/B Test

 Apple